petzval/btferret/README.md

 and it is the receiving device that decides which characters correspond to which keys.

-If you want to hack the code for different keyboard layouts, the btlib.c functions readkey() and hid\_key\_code() have look-up tables that convert linux keystroke codes to btferret custom codes and then to HID codes.
+If you want to hack the code for different keyboard layouts, the btlib.c functions readkey() and hid\_key\_code() have look-up tables that convert Linux keystroke codes to btferret custom codes and then to HID codes.

 ### OTHER HID DEVICES

 To program other HID devices,
-use keyboard.c/txt as a starting point.
+use keyboard.c/py/txt as a starting point.
 The characteristics that need to be modified are Report Map, and possibly the size of Report1.
 Leave everything else the same.